alexanderbira/Pixel-Art-Maker/README.md

   <li>Dots behind each grid square to show opacity</li>
   <li>Choose between view options of grid and dots, no grid and dots, no dots and grid, or no dots and no grid</li>
   <li>Hide the menu to draw without distractions</li>
+  <li>Undo all your mistakes with the undo tool, and re-do unnecessary undos</li>
  </ul>

 # How to use